schlagi123/spring-proxy/README.md

 Moreover there are some operation systems / tools that do not use a astrix (`*`) `no_proxy` to include all sub domains (e. g. `.google.de` includes all sub domains of google.de because of the leading dot).
 The `http.nonProxyHosts` property do not support this so the listener added the astrix in front of the dot.

+### custom format for `http.nonProxyHosts` application property

+Sometimes the property `http.nonProxyHosts` contains a custom format.
+In such situations there are two properties for customize the parsing of the no proxy property:
+ - `proxy-format.app-http-no-proxy.format`
+ - `proxy-format.app-http-no-proxy.formatter`

+`proxy-format.app-http-no-proxy.format` defines the format.
+The values `OS`, `JAVA` and `OTHER` are possible.
+The default is `JAVA` and do not change the value of the no proxy hosts.
+`OS` stands for the format of a normal environment variable (comma as delimiter).
+With `OTHER` you can define a custom formatter with the `proxy-format.app-http-no-proxy.formatter` property.
+This library contains some implementations:
+ - `de.baswil.spring.proxy.noproxy.NoChangeProxyFormatter`
+ Same as setting `proxy-format.app-http-no-proxy.format` to `JAVA`
+ - `de.baswil.spring.proxy.noproxy.OSNoProxyFormatter`
+ Same as setting `proxy-format.app-http-no-proxy.format` to `OS`
+ - `de.baswil.spring.proxy.noproxy.OSIncludingAllSubDomainsNoProxyFormatter`
+ Extends the formatter `de.baswil.spring.proxy.noproxy.OSNoProxyFormatter` and include all sub domains of domains

+All other formats are possible if you implement the `de.baswil.spring.proxy.noproxy.NoProxyFormatter` interface.

 ## Unset Environment Variables